e9x/chromed/README.md

    - Enable/disable encrypt depending on if you are running this behind a reverse proxy with SSL (nginx, cloudflare) If you don't know this/are just testing, try disabling it.
+   - Change the path if you're running this behind a reverse proxy.
    - Change the host to the address you passed to `npm start`, eg **127.0.0.1**:1080 `127.0.0.1`
    - Change the port to the port you passed to `npm start`, eg 127.0.0.1:**1080** `1080`